lyrall/lyrall.github.io/piracy/mp-guide.md

 3. Open the app, go to the ```Connections``` tab at the bottom.
 4. Click ```Computer```.
 5. Follow the on-screen instructions to connect the app to your computer.
+	- Your phone and computer must be connected to the same WiFi.
 6. Upload the 7z folder that contains your music.
 7. Back on you phone, download the [Unzip](https://apps.apple.com/us/app/unzip-zip-file-opener/id1281374098) app.
 8. Open the app, go to the ```Transfer``` tab at the bottom.